0gnev/bot-manager/docs/postgresql-migration-task.md

 ## Functional Requirements

-- A student may have multiple active bookings.
+- [x] A student may have multiple active bookings.
-- A student may ask many questions in one chat.
+- [x] A student may ask many questions in one chat.
-- The bot must continue answering safe questions even while some other student questions are waiting for the tutor.
+- [x] The bot must continue answering safe questions even while some other student questions are waiting for the tutor.
-- Each unknown question must create an independent escalation record.
+- [x] Each unknown question must create an independent escalation record.
-- Tutor replies must resolve the correct escalation, not the entire booking.
+- [x] Tutor replies must resolve the correct escalation, not the entire booking.
-- Tutor replies must still be preserved in message history and reused in later model context.
+- [x] Tutor replies must still be preserved in message history and reused in later model context.
-- Chat automation must not be globally disabled for a booking just because one question was escalated.
+- [x] Chat automation must not be globally disabled for a booking just because one question was escalated.

 ## Implementation Requirements

 ### Storage layer

-- Add a database module and repository layer instead of direct JSON-file writes from handlers.
+- [x] Add a database module and repository layer instead of direct JSON-file writes from handlers.
-- Keep file-based audit and runtime logs unless explicitly migrated later.
+- [x] Keep file-based audit and runtime logs unless explicitly migrated later.
-- Use transactional writes for multi-step flows such as:
+- [x] Use transactional writes for multi-step flows such as:
   - inbound message persisted
   - escalation persisted
   - tutor card delivery metadata persisted

 ### Schema and migrations

-- Add SQL migrations for the initial schema.
+- [x] Add SQL migrations for the initial schema.
-- Add a migration runner invoked in local/dev, CI, and deployment.
+- [x] Add a migration runner invoked in local/dev, CI, and deployment.
-- Add an import command that reads current `data/state/` files and inserts them into PostgreSQL.
+- [x] Add an import command that reads current `data/state/` files and inserts them into PostgreSQL.

 ### Runtime behavior

-- Replace one-result booking lookup with contact-aware booking resolution.
+- [x] Replace one-result booking lookup with contact-aware booking resolution.
-- Replace single-file escalation storage with multi-record escalation storage.
+- [x] Replace single-file escalation storage with multi-record escalation storage.
-- Keep backward-compatible tutor reply routing during rollout where practical.
+- [x] Keep backward-compatible tutor reply routing during rollout where practical.

 ## Testing Requirements

-Add or update automated tests for:
+Current automated coverage includes:

-- schema migration bootstrap on an empty database
+- [x] schema migration bootstrap on an empty database
-- import from existing JSON state into PostgreSQL
+- [x] import from existing JSON state into PostgreSQL
-- booking lookup when one student has multiple bookings
+- [x] booking lookup when one student has multiple bookings
-- creating multiple open escalations for one booking
+- [x] creating multiple open escalations for one booking
-- tutor reply resolving the intended escalation
+- [x] tutor reply resolving the intended escalation
-- preserving tutor replies in conversation/message history
+- [x] preserving tutor replies in conversation/message history
-- idempotency behavior for webhook and Telegram updates
+- [x] idempotency behavior for webhook and Telegram updates
-- deployment smoke test that bridge starts and can reach PostgreSQL
+- [ ] deployment smoke test that bridge starts and can reach PostgreSQL as a dedicated automated workflow

 Testing expectations:

+- implemented:
   - unit tests for repository methods
   - integration tests against a real PostgreSQL instance in CI
-- workflow tests for student message -> escalation -> tutor reply -> student
+  - workflow tests for student message -> escalation -> tutor reply -> student delivery
-  delivery

 ## Deployment Requirements

 ### Local/dev

-- Extend `compose.yaml` with PostgreSQL for local development.
+- [x] `compose.yaml` includes PostgreSQL for local development.
-- Add the required env vars to `.env.example`.
+- [x] `.env.example` includes the required database env vars.
-- Ensure `task up` or equivalent startup path brings the database up and runs migrations before bridge starts serving traffic.
+- [x] `bridge` startup runs migrations before serving traffic, and `task up` brings the stack up through Docker Compose.

 ### Production

-- Update deployment so PostgreSQL is available on the server, either:
-  - as a new Docker Compose service, or
-  - as an external managed/Postgres host configured via env vars
+- [x] Production deployment brings PostgreSQL up through Docker Compose or can point to an external DB via `DATABASE_URL`.
-- Run DB migrations during deployment before recreating the bridge container.
+- [x] DB migrations run automatically during `bridge` startup in deployment.
-- Back up current `data/state/` before migration/import.
+- [ ] Back up current `data/state/` before migration/import in any first-rollout legacy environment.
-- Import existing runtime state into PostgreSQL on first rollout.
+- [ ] Import existing runtime state into PostgreSQL on first rollout for any remaining legacy environment.
-- Verify bridge health, Telegram polling, tutor reply routing, and webhook handling after deploy.
+- [x] Bridge health, Telegram polling, tutor reply routing, and webhook handling are part of the documented post-deploy checks.

 ## Acceptance Criteria

-- Bridge no longer depends on JSON files for operational state reads/writes.
+- [x] Bridge no longer depends on JSON files for operational state reads/writes.
-- Existing state can be imported from `data/state/` without losing active bookings, history, or pending escalations.
+- [x] Existing state can be imported from `data/state/` without losing active bookings, history, or pending escalations.
-- One student with multiple bookings is handled deterministically.
+- [x] One student with multiple bookings is handled deterministically.
-- Multiple pending escalations for one booking are supported.
+- [x] Multiple pending escalations for one booking are supported.
-- Tutor replies continue to reach the student and resolve the right escalation.
+- [x] Tutor replies continue to reach the student and resolve the right escalation.
-- CI runs the PostgreSQL-backed test suite successfully.
+- [x] CI runs the PostgreSQL-backed test suite successfully.
-- Production deployment instructions are updated and validated.
+- [x] Production deployment instructions are updated.
+- [ ] First-rollout legacy-environment validation should remain explicit in operational runbooks.

 ## Rollout Plan

-1. Add schema, repositories, and migration runner.
-2. Add PostgreSQL-backed tests in CI.
-3. Add import script from JSON state.
-4. Deploy PostgreSQL and run migrations on the server.
-5. Back up `data/state/`.
-6. Import current state into PostgreSQL.
+1. Keep the current PostgreSQL schema and migration chain as the source of truth.
+2. Preserve CI coverage against PostgreSQL on Python 3.12.
+3. For any legacy environment, back up `data/state/` before first rollout.
+4. Import legacy JSON state only where it still exists and matters.
-7. Deploy bridge with PostgreSQL enabled.
+5. Deploy bridge with PostgreSQL enabled and let startup migrations run.
-8. Run smoke checks for booking linking, student Q&A, escalation, and tutor reply routing.
+6. Run smoke checks for booking linking, student Q&A, escalation, and tutor reply routing.

 ## Rollback Plan

-- Keep the JSON state backup until PostgreSQL rollout is verified.
+- Keep the JSON state backup until any legacy-environment PostgreSQL rollout is verified.
-- If rollout fails, stop the new bridge version, restore the previous bridge image/config, and switch back to the last known-good JSON-backed release.
+- If a first-rollout migration fails, stop the new bridge version, restore the previous bridge image/config, and re-run from the preserved backup.
-- Do not delete `data/state/` during the first PostgreSQL rollout.
+- Do not delete `data/state/` during the first PostgreSQL rollout in environments that still rely on it for import.

 ## Related Files